vannjo02/jsgames/readme.md

 I edited the javascript games to make a couple of them harder, or easier, based entirely on my own opinions.
 In FlappyPong, I made the health decrease faster, in Lander I made it harder to crash the ship and also fixed the 'out of fuel' conditions.
 In Gravity Golf
 I put a hole counter, and stroke counter at the top of the canvas, and reset the game after nine holes, before this it was just an infinitely looping game that increased the number of planets each round.
+I also drastically decreased the draw distance of the aiming line so that more skill was involved with guessing where it was going to land.
+Previously the line extended far enough out that the game was not challenging in the slightest because you could see exactly where it would land all the time.

 Most of the games were easy enough to locate a score variable and send it to the server upon losing the game, or winning, but pacman was created in such a way that it was impossible for me to edit the javascript properly.
 So I used a mutation observer to